 Weird Foods of Portugal:Adventures of an Expat

-Now available in Audiobook, Large Print paperback, and eBook, through independent retailers and distributors worldwide.
+Available in Audiobook, Large Print paperback, and eBook through independent retailers, and distributors worldwide.

 Where I’m Going with this Poem: